-- Lay out area rugs or carpet runners (don’t forget the non-slip rug pads that go underneath!).
-Add these rugs and carpet runners throughout your home and be sure to also put them on the floor surfaces around your bed, couches, and any windowsills your cat may spend their time lounging on - and therefore jumping onto and off of.
+- Lay out area rugs or carpet runners (don’t forget the non-slip rug pads that go underneath!), or even yoga mats.
+Add these rugs, runners, and mats throughout your home and be sure to also put them on the floor surfaces around your bed, couches, and any windowsills your cat may spend their time lounging on — and therefore jumping onto and off of.

-- Add non-slip stair treads to your hardwood staircases — here’s a popular option on Amazon
+- Add non-slip stair treads to your hardwood staircases — here are a few options.

 Improve Your Cat's Overall Comfort and Health

 Sometimes it’s the “simple things” that can make the biggest difference.
 While the nursing and general care tips highlighted below might seem like "common sense," they are too often overlooked.
 Which is a shame, as they really can make a big difference in your cat’s comfort level and quality of life.
 The added bonus is that they aren't just effective, but they're often simple to do and quite inexpensive, too.